ArenKDesai/Aren-s-Notes/HBase & Cassandra Query Language.md

 ```

 ## HDFS & Spark vs Cassandra
 HDFS will struggle with a lot of small files.
-Spark is fine since it's built to work with small rows, nad
+Spark is fine since it's built to work with small rows.

+*Incremental Scal*